 S&J Trading Company – Growing the Business

 You joined the family business and this is your opportunity to prove yourself.
 Your family has been in the import/export business for a long time.
 They have a way of seeing opportunities early and getting in before everybody else.
 Angola’s economy has a lot of potential, and up until recently it was one of the fastest growing economies in the world.
-But now it has fallen on hard times.
-However, the family believes it will come back.
-Your father and uncle spent time in Angola and opened up a distribution center and three stores.
+And now it has fallen on hard times.
+But it will come back.
+Your father and uncle spent some time in Angola and opened up a distribution center and three stores.
 Now they are looking for you to grow the business.
 It calls for long hours and lots of perseverance, but the potential rewards are well worth the effort.

 FIRST CHALLENGE — Make changes to the existing supply chain and get it to run for 30 days.
 Then expand the supply chain to support four new stores.